 If you want to keep your surface looking great and less work to clean, consider using a gloss sealant.
 Soft yellow floors can really pop with some light green or blue-gray touches in the kitchen too!

-Soft Yellow Open Shelves Upgrade Your Space
+Upgrade Your Kitchen With Soft Yellow Open Shelves

 I’ve always been a fan of open shelving because it’s practical and charming, especially in a soft butter yellow color.
 Opting for this design keeps the kitchen looking spacious and makes it super easy to grab whatever you need on a daily basis.
 The subtle yellow tones add a warm and inviting touch, creating a cozy atmosphere that’s perfect for unwinding or hosting guests.